mcsl10/Mark-Soniel-Loka-Portfolio/README.md

 ## Projects

-1. Web Browser Game: Using object-oriented programming and implementing classes, I made this web browser game more functional.
+### 1. Web Browser Game:

+Using object-oriented programming and implementing classes, I made this web browser game more functional.

+### 2. Gaming Vault:

+Using the MERN stack, I created a web application that allows gamers to:

+* **Create an Account**: Users can sign up to access personalized features.

+* **Explore Games**: Discover the top and newest games available.

+* **Search for Games**: Utilize a search function to find specific titles.

+* **Manage Game Lists**: Add games to various user lists (Interested, Currently Playing and Completed)

+* **Rate Games**: Provide ratings for games based on personal experiences.

+* **Add Notes**: Leave comments or notes for each game to track thoughts and feedback.

 ## Contact